3 Key Phases of The Website Design Process

 Prototypes Display Functionality

 Prototypes simply show how websites actually function.
-When creating websites, we show a prototype for your approval before beginning on the final website design.
+When creating websites, we show a prototype for your approval before beginning the final website design.
 Once we have finished the prototype and it is ready for review, one very important thing to remember is that the prototype is not the design.

 The prototype is the baseline version of the site.
 It demonstrates how it functions, showing things like an image slider and how it works with no real images or text.
 The prototype is meant to display the future website’s placement of photos, text, links, buttons, and forms.
 One great yet incredibly simple page used in prototypes is referred to as Testing the Elements.
 This excellent post includes headings, bulleted lists, numbers, blockquotes, and other basic styles so that you can get a good idea of how the simplest posts may look.
 Each page of the prototype will have a yellow box, explaining a bit more about what happens on that specific page.